mahnoornav/2AA4-team-24/README.md

 Player System
 - Player.java - Represents a player and their resources and points
 - HumanPlayer.java - Represents a human player that can interact with game through commands
 - ComputerPlayer.java - simulater automated player and its actions
+- SmartComputerPlayer.java - simulates automated player with actions made based on current game state
 - Trade - interface defining trading logic between players

 Structures